By DEE AYROSO

 Since the Marawi siege began, President Duterte, who claims to have Meranaw blood, has turned his ire on fellow Meranaws whom he claimed have allowed the extremists to stockpile arms in the city.

 Sandugo, the national minorities alliance, in turn, denounced Duterte for having “stoked” Islamophobia and discrimination, as he toes the line of the US War on Terror, which raises the spectre of terrorism and spreads antagonism against Muslims who are portrayed as enemies.
-They said the President equates the Moro struggle for the right to self-determination to terrorism, and in the same stroke, uses this to justify US military presence in the country.
+They said the Moro struggle for self-determination is equated to terrorism, and in the same stroke, the President uses this to justify US military presence in the country.

 Islamophobia, the “fear of Islam,” has stirred prejudice and baseless anger against Muslims, specially with Christian chauvinism deeply ingrained among non-Muslim Filipinos.
 But such “fear” is transformed into attacks against Muslims, mostly from state security agents engaged in military operations.

 Muslims, specially those from Marawi, are now generally suspected as “terrorists,” amid the government’s military offensive against the extremist group Dawlah Islamiya, led by brothers Omar and Abdullah Maute.
 Called “Maute group” by government, the name has now stuck to mean “Muslim terrorist.”

 Cases of human rights violations, such as illegal arrests, torture and detention, enforced disappearance and extrajudicial killings were documented among Muslim residents and evacuees caught by soldiers amid the conflict and suspected as “Maute.”
 Military checkpoints in Mindanao were also specially strict on Muslims.